chuanfuyap/Convenient-Modeller/README.md

 # GRaPe2
 GRaPe2 (Gene-Reaction-Protein integration) is a software which simplifies construction of kinetic models for cell metabolism, with optional integration of proteomics data.
+These are the source code (Except for the file called GRaPe2.jar).

 This software requires the following libraries to run:-